juni37/juni37/README.md

 - 👯 I’m looking to collaborate on **anything besides game development!**

-- 👨‍💻 All of my projects are available at [my GitHub!](https://github.com/juni37)

 - 📝 I regularly write articles on [https://blog.paulkim.me](https://blog.paulkim.me)

 - 💬 Ask me about **anything about my project!**